corinne-riddell/Guide-to-DID-estimators/README.md

 If you are interested in reading this resource online, you can find it [here](https://rpubs.com/corinne-riddell/927985).

-If you wouldd rather run the R code locally, you can download everything you need from this GitHub repository.
+If you would rather run the R code locally, you can download everything you need from this GitHub repository.
 Use this code in the R console:

 install.packages("usethis") #run this line if you need to install the usethis package usethis::use_course("corinne-riddell/Guide-to-DID-estimators")